seemywingz/provision/README.md

-Provision Local Mac OsX for RedTech Kotlin Development
+Provision Local Mac OsX or Ubuntu
 =====================================
 ###### !!
 Make sure to watch the teminal during installation, your user password is required !!
 # Prerequisites